yukihamada/pheditor/README.md

 3. Switch between file manager and editor `Esc`
 4. Double click on file name to view in browser window/tab.

+---

 **Using without password:**

 You can empty the `PASSWORD` constant in the source code to access the script without the password.
 But it is highly recommended to use it and change the default password after installation.

+---

+**Access Levels and Permissions:**

+There are eight permissions for users that is defined in `PERMISSIONS` constant.
+You can remove any of them as you need.

+Default value: `newfile,newdir,editfile,deletefile,deletedir,renamefile,renamedir,changepassword`